n3ddih/subfetcher/README.md

 # Subdomain Fetcher

 A Python script that passively fetch subdomains from APIs.
 Inspired by Tomnomnom's [assetfinder](https://github.com/tomnomnom/assetfinder).
+Focusing on cost-free solution.

 ## Usage